emmanuel-bv/iotedge-iva-nano/README.md

 Before switching the application to a different camera, let's just verify that the camera is functional.
 With VLC:

 - Go to `Media` > `Open Network Stream`
-- Paste the following `RTSP Video URL`:  //TODO
+- Paste the following `RTSP Video URL`:  rtsp://cam-indoor-01.westus.azurecontainer.io:8554/live.sdp
-- Click `Play` and verify that an indoor camera is properly displaying
+- Click `Play` and verify that an indoor camera is properly displaying.
+If this video feed does not work, please move on to the next section.

-You can do the same with the second indoor camera: //TODO
+You can do the same with the second indoor camera: rtsp://cam-indoor-01.westus.azurecontainer.io:8554/live.sdp

 Now, let's update the solution to use these indoor cameras.
 In IoT Central: